 The NEBOSH General Certificate meets the academic requirements for Technical Membership (TechIOSH) of the Institution of Occupational Safety and Health (IOSH) and Associate Membership (AIIRSM) of the International Institute of Risk and Safety Management (IIRSM).

 9. How long will it take to do a NEBOSH Certificate?

 It will depend on the method of learning you choose to study and the course provider.
 If you study in a classroom, it usually takes around 10 full days.

 Online courses are a lot more flexible, but you need to be motivated to study regularly.
 It varies from person to person how long it can take to complete an online course, but a rough guide is around 80-120 hours.

 Don’t forget, you'll also need to take the 2 assessments.
-The written exam needs to be taken in an exam centres.
-Standard exams are held 4 times a year in March, June, September and December.
+The online exam is able to be taken at multiple dates throughout the year.
 The practical risk assessment can be submitted at any time.

 Hopefully, you have a clearer understanding of what is involved in the NEBOSH Certificate and where it can take you in your career.
 If you need more information then take a look at our NEBOSH General Certificate Taster pack:

 This blog post was updated in September 2019 to reflect the changes in the NEBOSH General Certificate syllabus.